 My experience trading cryptocurrency dates back to 2012 when I began trading bitcoin on an exchange called Bitfinex.
 Ever since then I’ve been active in the space trading bitcoin and, more recently, altcoins.

 As a friendly reminder, nothing written below is a recommendation to trade or invest in anything.
 You are responsible for your own financial decisions and due diligence.
 Please reference our site disclaimer.
+Some resources and websites below may contain affiliate links.

 Let’s start with a few definitions, and then move into trading.